balthapaixao/balthapaixao/README.md

 ### Check out the repositories that I am working on in my [portfolio](https://balthapaixao.notion.site/Balthazar-Paixao-s-Portfolio-e7627efc0c364031b3a99bf5833e48bd?pvs=4) at Notion below and feel free to contribute to any of them!

+And please, make sure to ⭐ the repositories that you liked the most!

 ## GitHub Stats

 <br>